skyflowapi/skyflow-js/README.md

 - `FILE_INPUT`

-The `InputFieldElement` type is a custom UI element without any built-in validations.
+The `INPUT_FIELD` type is a custom UI element without any built-in validations.
 For information on validations, see [validations](#validations).

 Along with CollectElement we can define other options which takes a object of optional parameters as described below: